 The Belize Dollar is the official currency of Belize.
 For several decades now the Belize Dollar has been tied to the U.S. dollar at an official rate of two Belize Dollars to one US dollar, thus, one U.S. dollar equals two Belize dollars.
-While not recommended as a day to day practice most establishments will accept American money, this even includes the little food stores, as long as the bills are not too big.
+While not recommended as a day to day practice most establishments will accept American money, this even includes the little food stores, though \$1 US bills are no longer accepted in Belize.
+Also make sure your bill does not have any small tears as these are not accepted by the banks in Belize and therefore vendors usually will not accept them either.